let's talk

 Difficult complexity

-Complex websites require robust design, cloud systems, multifunctional integrations, higher infrastructure.
+Complex websites require robust design, cloud systems, multifunctional integrations, and higher infrastructure.
 The average cost of the development is from $80,000 to $300,000.

-The complex website includes top-notch UX/UI design, work with multiple and huge databases, complex frontend interactions, and a huge maintenance team.
+The complex website includes top-notch UX/UI design, work with multiple and huge databases, complex front-end interactions, and a huge maintenance team.

 Websites like Canva, Reddit, or LinkedIn are good representations of such development complexity.